Trainers should be "competent" in developing and implementing the various elements of a safety training program.

 The annual review should include observation of an instructor's delivery, a review of those observations with the trainer, and an analysis of any instructor or class evaluations completed by the students during the previous year.

 Source: 1910.120 App E, Training Curriculum Guidelines - (Non-mandatory)

-First-line supervisors and managers play a crucial role in safety and health protection because of their responsibility for workers and for the work being performed.
+First-line supervisors and managers play a crucial role in safety and health protection because of their responsibility for workers and the work being performed.
 Effective training of supervisors and managers will address their safety and health management responsibilities as well as information on hazards, hazard prevention, and response to emergencies.
-Although they may have other safety and health responsibilities, supervisors and managers should be fully involved in training safety to send a strong message of personal leadership.
+Although they may have other safety and health responsibilities, supervisors and managers should be fully involved in training safety to send a strong personal leadership message.

 Bottom line: If supervisors and managers can't train safety, how in the world can they supervise and manage it?

-Throughout the rest of this module, we'll discuss the various principles and best practices associated with developing safety instruction and hands-on training.
-For a more complete discussion, see OSHAcademy courses 721 Developing Safety Training and 723 Conducting Safety Training.
+Throughout the rest of this module, we will discuss the various principles and best practices of developing safety instruction and hands-on training.
+For a complete discussion, see OSHAcademy courses 721 Developing Safety Training and 723 Conducting Safety Training.

-The first step in the safety training development process is a basic one; ask questions to determine if a problem can be solved with training.
-Whenever employees are not performing their jobs safely, we might assume training will bring them up to standard.
+The first step in the safety training development process is a basic one; ask questions to determine if training can solve a problem.
+Whenever employees do not perform their jobs safely, we might assume training will bring them up to standard.

-Let's say your supervisor comes to you and says his or her employees are not using safe procedures.
+Let's say your supervisor comes to you and says their employees are not using safe procedures.
 The first assumption might be that they need training.
 Don't roll over and agree with that assumption.
-It's quite possible that training (for those employees anyway) may not be the solution to the problem.
+It's entirely possible that training (for those employees anyway) may not be the solution to the problem.

 It is possible the supervisor and/or others in the organization may need to accomplish one or more of the following non-training strategies to help make sure employees use safe procedures and practices: